fontforge/fontforge.github.io/en-US/downloads/mac.md

 title: Install FontForge on Mac OS X
 ---

 FontForge is not a regular Mac application.
-It was developed since 2001 as a UNIX application, so don't expect it to look and behave like a normal Mac
+It was developed since 2001 as a UNIX application, so don't expect it to look and behave like a normal Mac Application.
-Application.
-It runs on Macs thanks to a X11 graphics compatibility layer called XQuartz.
+It runs on Macs thanks to XQuartz, a X11 graphics compatibility layer.

 ## Install Beta packages for Mac OS X 10.6+

-First you need to install the X11 compatibility system:
+First you need to install XQuartz:

 1. With Finder, look in your `/Applications/Utilities/` folder and check if you have the `X11` or `XQuartz` apps installed on your computer.
 2. If you don't have one of these, [download XQuartz](http://xquartz.macosforge.org)